 Opt for Ethyl Ascorbic Acid Serum, a derivative of vitamin C that works best for treating hyperpigmentation.

-AHAs help peels away the dead skin cells so new skin cells can come up.
-They help even out the skin tone and leave a brighter complexion.
+AHAs help peel away the dead skin cells and increase skin cell turnover to reveal healthy-looking and clear skin.
+In simple words, they help even out the skin tone and leave a brighter complexion.
 Many research studies have found that glycolic acid (AHA’s) help to curb excess melanin production as well.

 Easy tips to follow